 The BSM (M4 in Figure 2.3) is located in the optical path before any subdivision of the incident radiation into photometer and spectrometer optical chains, and is used both for photometer and FTS observations.
 For photometric observations the BSM is moved on a pattern around the nominal position of the source.
 For the FTS, the BSM is moved on a specific pattern to create intermediate or fully sampled spectral maps.
-It can chop up to ± 2 arcmin along the long axis of the Photometer's 4 x 8 arcmin field of view and simultaneously chop in the orthogonal direction by up to 30".
-This two-axis motion allows "jiggling" of the photometer is 1 Hz.
+It can chop up to ± 2 arcmin along the long axis of the Photometer's 4×8 arcmin field of view and simultaneously chop in the orthogonal direction by up to 30 arcsec.
+This two-axis motion allows "jiggling" of the pointing to create fully sampled image of the sky.
+The nominal BSM chop frequency for the photometer is 1 Hz.
 For scanning observations the BSM is kept at its home position.